List of The Umbrella Academy characters: Klaus Hargreeves

 Klaus Hargreeves, also known as Number Four or by his superhero alter-ego The Séance, is the fourth member of the Umbrella Academy.
 Klaus's powers are speaking with the dead, channeling the dead so they speak through him, possessing people, broadcasting his consciousness through airwaves (allowing him to communicate through TVs), and telekinesis.
 In the television adaptation, he also has the power of evocation, making spirits corporeal, capable of being seen by others and interacting with objects around them, and the ability to resurrect himself from death.
-Of his comic powers, he retains only the ability to speak to the dead in the television adaptation, although he does not require a Ouija board to do so.
+In the television adaptation, he retains only the ability to channel and the ability to speak to the dead, although he does not require a Ouija board to do so.

-In the comic book "Dallas", Klaus is seen holding a Vietnamese baby, which he later reveals to be his, to the surprise of Luther.
-Handing it to an elderly woman before leaving in the elevator, he thanks her for taking care of the baby, to which she responds: "Where you are going is no place for kids.
+In the comic book Dallas, Klaus is seen holding a Vietnamese baby, which he later reveals to be his, to the surprise of Luther.
+Handing it to an elderly woman before leaving in the elevator, he thanks her in Vietnamese for taking care of the baby, to which she responds, also in Vietnamese, "Where you are going is no place for kids.
 The baby is safer here."
-Before leaving in the elevator, Klaus apologizes to the woman, saying, "Really sorry about what happened to its mother."
-The conversation was in Vietnamese, implying that he learned it during the three years he ran a strip club named "Spookies".

 After returning to the present in the comics, Klaus abandoned his family and began working with the Mothers of Agony, a local satanic biker gang who gave him a variety of drugs and utilized his power to speak with the dead to con wealthy buyers.
-He would later betray this group, however, leading them into a shootout with a rich widow desperate to find her husband's buried fortune.
+He later betrayed this group, leading them into a shootout with a rich widow desperate to find her husband's buried fortune.
 After locating both the hidden money as well as the biker's stash of heroin, Klaus returned to the city, only to overdose in an abandoned house.
-He was saved by the manifested spirit of his long-dead brother, Ben (aka The Horror), who delivered him to a nearby hospital, and warned him of a new threat looming.
+He was saved by the manifested spirit of his long-dead brother, Ben, who delivered him to a nearby hospital, and warned him of a new threat looming.